apache/pekko/docs/src/main/paradox/stream/operators/Source/zipN.md

 ## Example

-In this sample we zip a stream of characters, a stream of numbers and a stream of colours.
+In this sample we zip a stream of characters, a stream of numbers and a stream of colors.
 Into a single `Source` where each element is a @scala[`Vector`]@java[`List`] of `[character, number, color]`:

 Scala